HolyBlackCat/cpp-tutorials/configuring_vsc_debugger.md

 Open the `Run and Debug` tab by pressing the button on the left:<br/>
 ![run and debug icon](/images/vsc_debugging_icon.png)

-Click `create a launch.json file`, and select `Native LLDB Debugger`.
+Click `create a launch.json file`, and select `LLDB DAP Adapter`.
 It will create a file called `launch.json` in the `.vscode` directory in the current directory.
 This file holds debugging configurations.
 You can create it manually once you get used to it.

 [![generated launch.json](/images/generated_launch_json.png)](/images/generated_launch_json.png)

 Replace `<your program>` with the name of your program, e.g. `"program": "${workspaceRoot}/prog.exe"`.
+(Here `${workspaceRoot}` means the currently opened directory.)

 Now pressing <kbd>F5</kbd> or the green 'play' button to start the debugger.
 [Like before](/debugging_in_terminal.md), you should see your application window flash for a moment, and close immediately.